zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 Issue 3593, ["[FR] Implement PEP 625 - File Name of a Source Distribution"](https://github.com/pypa/setuptools/issues/3593) is opened on the *Setuptools* issue trtracker.
 It is closed as completed in June 2024.

-## So where does that leave us?
+## Parting Thoughts

 Readers are invited to draw their own conclusions about the Pip project's attention to detail and the pace at which issues are tackled.

 This is certainly not entirely the fault of the Pip development team.
 Pip is a hideously complex piece of software; there's no real opportunity to refactor it properly since it's so fundamental to Python (it gets shipped with Python and bootstrapped into virtual environments despite not being part of the standard library - more on that in a later post); and there are nowhere near enough people working on it with nowhere near enough free time, relative to the expectations put upon it (especially in terms of backwards compatibility - a theme I will *definitely* be hammering in future posts).
 Also, there's heavy overlap between the Pip and Setuptools teams, and Setuptools has basically all the same problems and challenges.

 But the net result is still quite alarming.
 Just to emphasize a couple aspects of this whole mess:

 1. In January of 2016, the `pip download` command syntax was added, and the corresponding `pip install --download` syntax was deprecated.
 It took almost 4 years for someone to *update the title* of issue 1884, one of the most important in Pip's history.